-Section 9 Five-Year Budget
+Section 9 Two-Year Budget

-9.1 Budget Justification, Cincinnati Part of the Budget
+9.1 Budget and Justification

 The budget is divided into two parts for the two hubs involved in the project, Cincinnati and Cape Town.
 The University of Cincinnati will monitor and hold responsibility for the overall budget.
-Cape Town will be allocated the majority of the budget in a lump sum sub-contract on the order of \$1,750,000/year that is itemized in Section 9.2.
+Cape Town will be allocated a sub-contract on the order of \$230,000/year.
 The Cape Town budget will be managed by the two Cape Town PI's, Prof. David T. Britton and Prof. Margit Härting, who will be locally overseen by the Sponsored Research Office at the University of Cape Town.
-Quarterly financial and progress reports from Cape Town will be incorporated into the quarterly financial and progress reports for the whole project that will be provided by the University of Cincinnati to HED.
-Since there is some difficulty in arranging for travel in the U.S., especially for faculty and students at the daughter universities in Rwanda and Ethiopia, a substantial domestic travel allowance for U.S. travel by the African participants is included in the Cincinnati part of the budget.
-The three post-doctoral students will reside at U.S. National Laboratories or in South Africa, Rwanda and Ethiopia.
-They are budgeted through Cincinnati to enhance recruitment potential.
-One of the three graduate students budgeted to Cincinnati will reside at Argonne National Laboratory.
+Quarterly financial and progress reports from Cape Town will be incorporated into the quarterly reports for the project that will be provided by the University of Cincinnati to HED.
+Since there is some difficulty in arranging for travel in the U.S., especially for faculty and students at the second-generation universities in Rwanda and Ethiopia, domestic travel allowance for U.S. travel by the second-generation university participants is included in the Cincinnati part of the budget.